 8 For overviews of the syntax of Mayan languages, we refer the reader to Coon (2016) and the articles in Aissen et al. (2017).

-9 We will follow the Mayanist convention of referring to ergative agreement as set A and absolutive agreement as set B. Since it is orthogonal to our purposes, we do not discuss the loci of agreement (see Coon 2016).
+9 We will follow the Mayanist convention of referring to ergative/genitive agreement as set A and absolutive agreement as set B.